Which plants can I grow in Baltimore?

-Maidenhair Fern (Adiantum aethiopicum): Delicate and beautiful, this fern will thrive on your patio in the partial shade.
+Maidenhair Fern (Adiantum aethiopicum): Delicate and beautiful, this fern will thrive on your patio in the partial shade for most Maryland gardening zones.
 As long as you keep this plant adequately moist and humid, it will grow happily adding a pop of green to any of your shady spaces!

 Baltimore Gardening Tips

 "Forewarned is forearmed," as the expression goes, and equipping yourself with knowledge from your local Farmer's Almanac or similar resource is a necessary step to success for your growing season even in areas as forgiving as Baltimore.
 Planting too late or too early can result in frozen plants, but by knowing what steps to take for any extreme eventualities, you'll be more than ready to care for your plants.
-Utilize cold frames, raised beds, or mulching when needed in colder months, and drip irrigation and shade cloth will get your plants through hot and dry spells, all of which will lead to spectacular results for your garden!
+Utilize cold frames, raised beds, or mulching when needed in colder months and colder Maryland gardening zones, and drip irrigation and shade cloth will get your plants through hot and dry spells, all of which will lead to spectacular results for your garden!